velartrill/velartrill.github.io/orig/conspirators.md

 I narrow my eyes.
 "You think I'm *damaged,* now?"

 He laughs, putting a hand around the scruff of my neck and tugging me gently closer; I stumble, suddenly disoriented.
 "Rei, you are *so* damaged.
 Hey, don't give me that look — it's not an insult."
 He squeezes the back of my neck gently and my heart starts pounding like crazy.
 "You've been through some bad things, by the sound of it, and you haven't had much in the way of support all these years.
-I'm hoping that being with us will give you a chance to heal up a bit, get your feet on solid ground."
+I'm hoping that being with us will give you a chance to heal up a bit, get your feet on solid ground.
+Maybe you'll even find it in you to relax every now and then."

 Something about the way he's holding me is just… paralyzing.
 I can't pull away, I can't look away, I can't mount even a token resistance.
 My limbs are trembling, my lips moving mutely as I grope in the dark for words that won't come.
 The strange feeling of helplessness sends a jolt of panic up my spine but my mind feels… pinned down, trapped in his grip, and I can't hardly think.
 Lena gazes deep into my eyes for a moment; the intensity of his stare feels like a white-hot blade through my spirit.
 Finally, he pulls me closer and hugs me tight.
 Gratefully, I wrap my shaking arms around his back and bury my head in his shoulder.
 I can feel tears trickling down my cheek.
 Tears of what, I don't know.